pemami4911/pemami4911.github.io/_posts/blog/2023-01-27-there-is-no-agi.md

 We use Google Translate to speak to people in different languages, chat bots to help us write code faster, and supercomputers to forecast tomorrow's weather.
 Imagine how an alien from another solar system might react if they were to see us driving a car.
 They might think we have exoskeletons that we can take off and put on at will.

-Humans---generally intelligent beings---possess the ability to **augment** themselves with artificial intelligences!
+*Basically, humans---generally intelligent beings---possess the ability to **augment** themselves with artificial intelligences!*

-The implications of this are terribly exciting.
-For one, we can think about the point towards which humans and machines are slowly converging to.
+Let's imagine the point that evolution is pulling humans and machines to converge at.
 The cyber-physical organism that emerges from this process is likely totally incomprehensible to us today.
 It will not resemble AGI in the pop culture sense, and it will take thousands or perhaps millions of years for this to happen, if it ever happens at all.
 Evolution hasn't even reacted yet to the invention of the steam engine.
 It won't happen next year.
 Or in 10 years.
 Or 100.

 Others are happy to call an embodied computational learning system with agency, capable of rapidly expanding its repertoire of real world skills, an "AGI".
 Would this represent a bifurcation of the branch *homo sapiens* in our tree of life---a new branch that has split off from our own?
-The crux of my perspective says that, in short answer, no.
+The crux of my perspective is that, in short answer, this is not the case.
-This is because I believe we should not think about such systems outside of the context of their human designers and users.
+I believe we should not think about such systems outside of the context of their human designers and users.
 What we would be creating are powerful *tools* that further empower *artificially augmented general intelligences* (AAGIs for short?)---the general intelligences in question being our own.

 ## Human knowledge in AI research